 Hit the town’s art walk to explore an emerging scene with its own distinct style.
 Every Thursday evening, the people come together and hold a small festival to enjoy local culture and tropical ambiance.
 The town’s square is packed with handicrafts, food-trucks, music, and more.
 Expect to swing your hips to the rhythm of lively music and Caribbean sounds.

 There are various small art galleries and souvenir shops set around the town that feature unique items that you might want to bring home.
 Places like Secret Garden Art Gallery and Galería Exodo exhibit paintings and crafts by local artists.
-Meanwhile, other small shops like Playa Oeste feature an assortment of original art, photography, wood carvings, pottery, glass, metal, crafts, gemstone, silver, and sea glass jewelry for you to choose from.
+Meanwhile, other small shops like Playa Oeste feature an assortment of original art, photography, wood carvings, pottery, glass, metal, crafts, gemstones, silver, and sea glass jewelry for you to choose from.

 Formerly known as BONUS, a decommissioned nuclear plant encloses a peculiar landmark peeking out from behind palm trees, near the Punta Higüera Lighthouse.
 What was supposed to be a prototype for a reactor lived a short life (from 1960 to 1968).
 Repurposed, the power plant opens by appointment and serves as a technology museum.
 The rusting relic has become popular among visitors and locals because of the amazing photo opportunities it provides.
 Its structure is the namesake for nearby Domes Beach.